-Of course, we all are paying some tax really as at some level the bingo companies will pass on some of the 15% point of consumption to us.
+Of course, we all are paying some tax really as at some level the bingo companies will pass on some of the 15% point of consumption to us in the way they structure their games.
 The benefit of this however is that you always know whatever you win it is yours to keep in entirety.

-If you believe an operator has broken their licensing terms or mis-sold a product in an advert then you can contact the Gambling Commission or the ASA.
+If you believe an operator has broken their licensing terms or mis-sold a product in an advert and you want to complain, then you can contact the Gambling Commission or the ASA.
 Do not however contact these bodies in relation to a complaint about your account.
 If you believe there has been an error, such as not being paid out correctly, then first you will need to contact the company and make your case.

 Be objective and be patient, the operators are obliged to take your complaint seriously but do give them time to respond appropriately.